-Expertise: AI in gaming and computational intelligence
+Expertise: Artificial intelligence in gaming and computational intelligence

 Recognition in Brief: Julian’s research centers on artificial intelligence techniques for making computer games more fun, and on games for making artificial intelligence smarter.
 His current focus is on search-based procedural content generation, which means using evolutionary algorithms (or other global optimization algorithms) to search the space of game content, such as levels, maps or game rules.
 He has published over 150 peer-reviewed publications in this area of research, including journal articles, conference papers, book chapters, and workshop papers.
 His work and expertise has been covered by numerous media outlets, including New Scientist, VICE Motherboard, Le Monde, and The Guardian.